Bantu Mzwakali

-Bantu Mzwakali (born 9 November 1993) is a South African football midfielder who plays as midfielder for Saudi Arabian club Al-Shaeib.
+Bantu Mzwakali (born 9 November 1993) is a South African football midfielder who plays for Georgian 2nd division side Sioni.

 Career

 Mzwakali started his career with Ajax Cape Town.

 He hails from Gugulethu on the Cape Flats.

 IK Brage

 On 23 January 2020, Mzwakali joined Swedish Superettan club IK Brage on a one-year deal.

 Al-Shaeib

 On 12 January 2024, Mzwakali joined Al-Shaeib.

+Georgian Clubs

+Mzwakali has played for five top-league and 2nd division teams in Georgia.
+In September 2025, he returned from Saudi Arabia to join Erovnuli Liga club Gareji, although shortly moved to Sioni.